oleg-shilo/wixsharp/README.md

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.cs-script.net/cs-script/Donation.html)

-# Wix# (WixSharp) - managed interface for WiX
+# WixSharp (WixSharp) - managed interface for WiX

 **_Framework for building a complete MSI or WiX source code by using script files written with the C# syntax._**

-_In July 2014 Wix# was migrated to CodePlex [Wix#](https://wixsharp.codeplex.com/) and re-released under MIT license.
+_In July 2014 WixSharp was migrated to CodePlex [WixSharp](https://wixsharp.codeplex.com/) and re-released under MIT license.
 It was subsequently migrated from CodePlex to GitHub.
 You can still find old releases and some useful content from the past discussions on CodePlex._

 ## Project Description

-Wix# (WixSharp) is a member of the [CS-Script](https://www.cs-script.net/) family.
-Wix# allows building a complete MSI or WiX source code by executing script files written with the plain C# syntax.
-Wix# engine uses a C# class structure to mimic WiX entities and their relationships to produce a valid deployment model.
+WixSharp is a member of the [CS-Script](https://www.cs-script.net/) family.
+WixSharp allows building a complete MSI or WiX source code by executing script files written with the plain C# syntax.
+WixSharp engine uses a C# class structure to mimic WiX entities and their relationships to produce a valid deployment model.

-Wix# answers many MSI authoring challenges.
+WixSharp answers many MSI authoring challenges.
 It solves the common MSI/WiX authoring limitations in a very elegant yet unorthodox way.
-Wix# follows the steps of other
+WixSharp follows the steps of other
 [transcompilers](http://en.wikipedia.org/wiki/Source-to-source_compiler) like Script#, CoffeeScript or GWT by using source code of a more manageable syntax (C# in this case) to produce the desired source code of a less manageable syntax (WiX).
 A "more manageable syntax" in this context means less verbose and more readable code, better compile-time error checking and availability of more advanced tools.

-Wix# also removes the necessity to develop MSI sub-modules (Custom Actions) in a completely different language (e.g. C++) by allowing both the components and behaviour to be defined in the same language (C#).
+WixSharp also removes the necessity to develop MSI sub-modules (Custom Actions) in a completely different language (e.g. C++) by allowing both the components and behaviour to be defined in the same language (C#).
 This also allows for a homogeneous, simplified, and more consistent source code structure.

 **_Overview_**